Sri Lankan armed forces ended civil war with LTTE through 'humanitarian operation': Prez Rajapaksa | Politics

 - Sri Lanka

-Sri Lankan President Gotabaya Rajapaksa has praised the country's military for ending the brutal conflict with the LTTE in 2009 and ushering in peace through a "humanitarian operation", saying there was no hatred, anger, or revenge involved in the nearly three-decade-long civil war.
+Sri Lankan President Gotabaya Rajapaksa has praised the country's military for ending the conflict with the LTTE in 2009 and ushering in peace through a “humanitarian operation”, saying there was ''no hatred, anger or revenge'' involved in the nearly three-decade-long brutal civil war.

 The president, who is still facing pressure to resign for the country's current economic crisis, said the special day will be commemorated this year by recalling the immense sacrifices made by the armed forces, The Island newspaper reported on Thursday.